MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

 6. Select **Optimize** to start the optimization process.
 This process might take a while, depending on how many models you're importing.

-If you're using a [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] Mixed Reality immersive headset, your imported models will show up automatically in [!include[pn-layout](../includes/pn-layout.md)].

 To use your models on [!include[pn-hololens](../includes/pn-hololens.md)], you’ll need to [copy them to the HoloLens device](#copy-models-to-a-HoloLens-device).

 ### Convert using your PC